Altin-Recica/DotNet-ForumProject/README.md

-# .NET Framework Project: Gebruikersberichten
+# .NET Framework Project: User Messages

-* Naam: Altin Reçica
+* Name: Altin Reçica
-* Onderwerp: Gebruiker * - * Bericht 1 - * Reactie(anoniem)
+* Subject: User * - * Message 1 - * Reply (anonymous)

-Dit is een uitgebreid .NET-studieproject dat de ontwikkeling van een webapplicatie voor het beheren van gebruikers, berichten en reacties volgt.
-Het project is opgebouwd in verschillende sprints, waarbij elke fase nieuwe technologieën en concepten introduceert.
-Het begint met een C# console-applicatie en evolueert naar een volwaardige N-Layer applicatie met een ASP.NET Core MVC-frontend, een Web API, en database-integratie via Entity Framework.
-De focus ligt op het demonstreren van best practices, van architectuur en validatie tot beveiliging met Identity en het opzetten van een CI/CD-pipeline.
+This is an extensive .NET study project that follows the development of a web application for managing users, messages, and replies.
+The project is built in multiple sprints, with each phase introducing new technologies and concepts.
+It starts with a C# console application and evolves into a full N-Layer application with an ASP.NET Core MVC frontend, a Web API, and database integration via Entity Framework.
+The focus is on demonstrating best practices, from architecture and validation to security with Identity and setting up a CI/CD pipeline.

 ## Sprints

--   **Sprint 1:** Console-applicatie gebouwd met C# entiteiten en basisfunctionaliteit.
+* **Sprint 1:** Console application built with C# entities and basic functionality.
--   **Sprint 2:** Project geherstructureerd naar een N-Layer architectuur met validatieregels.
+* **Sprint 2:** Project restructured into an N-Layer architecture with validation rules.
--   **Sprint 3-4:** Data opgeslagen in een SQLite-database via Entity Framework Core, inclusief het leggen van relaties.
+* **Sprint 3-4:** Data stored in a SQLite database via Entity Framework Core, including establishing relationships.
--   **Sprint 5:** Webapplicatie gebouwd met ASP.NET Core MVC om data te tonen en nieuwe records toe te voegen.
+* **Sprint 5:** Web application built with ASP.NET Core MVC to display data and add new records.
--   **Sprint 6:** REST API toegevoegd voor asynchrone data-operaties, aangestuurd door JavaScript.
+* **Sprint 6:** REST API added for asynchronous data operations, driven by JavaScript.
--   **Sprint 7:** Gebruikersregistratie en -login geïmplementeerd met ASP.NET Core Identity, inclusief rollen.
+* **Sprint 7:** User registration and login implemented with ASP.NET Core Identity, including roles.
--   **Sprint 8:** Unit- en integration tests geschreven en een CI/CD-pipeline opgezet via GitLab.
+* **Sprint 8:** Unit and integration tests written and a CI/CD pipeline set up via GitLab.

-## Installatie
+## Installation

-1. Clone de repository naar je lokale machine.
+1. Clone the repository to your local machine.
-2. Open de `.sln` file in Visual Studio of JetBrains Rider.
+2. Open the `.sln` file in Visual Studio or JetBrains Rider.
-3. Stel het `UI-MVC` project in als opstartproject en voer de applicatie uit.
+3. Set the `UI-MVC` project as the startup project and run the application.

-## Auteur
+## Author

-**Altin Reçica** – Studieproject .NET Fundamentals
+**Altin Reçica** – .NET Fundamentals study project